gulam101/Cooking-School-Project/README.md

 ### Prerequisites:
 - Any Modern Browser (Preferably Chrome or Firefox)
-- Any IDE to view code (Preferably Atom or Brackets)
+- Any IDE to view code (Preferably VS Code or Brackets)
 - Access to developer tools on web browser

 ### Instructions: